 Day 15.
 Zanzibar to Dar Es Salaam Highlights.
 Dar es Salaam, Tanzania.We make our way back to Stone Town in time for last minute shopping before we head back on the ferry across to Dar es Salaam.
-We are back at the same campsite and to meet our driver and truck again, with one night here to get ready for our onward journey inland.
+We are back at the same campsite and to meet our driver and Acacia vehicle again, with one night here to get ready for our onward journey inland.

 Day 16.
 Dar es Salaam to Marangu Highlights.
 Marangu, Moshi Area, Tanzania.We depart early this morning, heading north past the Usambara & Pare Mountains.
 Making our way to Marangu which is nestled at the base of the famed Kilimanjaro mountain.
 If we are lucky and the weather is clear we will gain a view of the magnificent snow-capped Mount Kilimanjaro.

 Day 18.
 Serengeti National Park Highlights.
 Serengeti National Park, Tanzania.This morning we rise early and transfer to our smaller 4x4 game park friendly vehicles to drive west across the Great Rift Valley, to enter Ngorongoro crater conservation area.
 We pass into the park, over the crater ‘rim’ and down onto the stunning Serengeti plains.
 We are game driving the entire way, making our way to our designated campsite for the night.